wiredhut/wiredflow/docs/common/scalability.md

 # Scalability issues

 Wiredflow is a lightweight tool for fast development and services launching.
-However, a developed prototype often becomes a full-fledged production solution.
+However, a developed prototype may become a full-fledged production solution.
 In this case it may be necessary to scale the service.
 This document comes with instructions and guidelines to solve such an issues.
 Wiredflow may well be massively scalable!